Martin Harris (Latter Day Saints): High Priest

-Harris became an early member of the Church of Christ, which Smith organized on April 6, 1830.
+Harris was baptized by Oliver Cowdrey into the Church of Christ, which Smith organized, in Fayette, New York on April 6, 1830, the same day that it was organized.

 In 1830, Harris prophesied, '"Jackson would be the last president that we would have; and that all persons who did not embrace Mormonism in two years' time would be stricken off the face of the earth.'
 He said that Palmyra was to be the New Jerusalem, and that her streets were to be paved with gold.".

-On June 3, 1831, at a conference at the headquarters of the church in Kirtland, Ohio, Harris was ordained to the office of high priest and served as a missionary in the Midwest, Pennsylvania, and New York.
+On June 3, 1831, at a conference at the headquarters of the church in Kirtland, Ohio, Harris was ordained to the office of high priest and the next year, he began service as a missionary in the northeastern Pennsylvania, and southern New York with his older brother Emner Harris.
+Together, they founded a church in Springfield, Pennsylvania, and according to Emner, baptized 82 new members in their first year.
+However, in December 1832, a woman in Springfield sued Harris for slander, alleging that he told a crowd in a public square that "she had a bastard child".
+In January of the next year, he was arrested for it, and spent the next two weeks in jail until friends posted the $1,000 bail (The same amount that he was being sued for).
+He and Emner returned to Ohio in mid 1833, and the court meanwhile found him not liable.

 On February 12, 1834, Sidney Rigdon charged Harris before the Kirtland High Council, then the chief judicial and legislative council of the church.
 Among the charges was the allegation that Harris had "told Edqr.
 A.C.
 Russell that Joseph drank too much liquor when he was translating the Book of Mormon and that he wrestled with many men and threw them &c.
 Another charge was, that he exalted himself above Bro.
-Joseph, in that he said bro.
+Joseph, in that he said Bro.
 Joseph knew not the contents of the Book of Mormon until after it was translated."
-Harris reportedly admitted that he "had said many things inadvertently calculating to wound the feelings of his brother and promised to do better.
+Harris claimed innocence, though he reportedly admitted that he "had said many things inadvertently calculating to wound the feelings of his brother and promised to do better.
 The council forgave him and gave him much good advice."

 On February 17, 1834, Harris was ordained a member of Kirtland High Council.
 In response to the conflicts between Mormons and non-Mormons in Missouri, Harris joined what is now known as Zion's Camp and marched from Kirtland to Clay County, Missouri.
 Afterwards, Harris, along with Oliver Cowdery and David Whitmer, selected and ordained a "traveling High Council" of 12 men that eventually became the Quorum of the Twelve Apostles.
 (Some early church leaders claimed that Harris, like Smith and Cowdery, was ordained to the priesthood office of apostle; but there is no record of this ordination, and neither Harris nor Cowdery was ever a member of the Quorum of the Twelve Apostles.)